ammar-ahmed22/SnakeGame/README.md

 # ASCII Snake Game

 Snake game that is played in the console using ASCII characters.
 This is one of my first C++ projects.
 It implements a Snake class to play a snake game on the terminal.
-Due to the <conio.h> library not being available on UNIX machines, I used code found on a forum to use keyboard inputs without passing the program.
+Due to the <conio.h> library not being available on UNIX machines, I used code found on a forum to use keyboard inputs without pausing the program.
 There is also ASCII art used to make it more visually appealing.

 # What is compile.cpp?